Relative Information Gain and Gaussian Process Regression: Introduction

 with inputs $x_1, \dots, x_n \in \gX$ and real-valued responses $y_1, \dots, y_n$.
 The target function $\fstar: \gX \to \sR$ is an unknown function in a reproducing kernel Hilbert space (RKHS) $\gH$ with reproducing kernel $k: \gX \times \gX \to \sR$.
 The noise variables are assumed to be independent, centred and $\sigma$-sub-Gaussian.

 The model in \eqref{eqn:model} has been extensively studied in the regression setting, in which a sample $(x_i,y_i)_{i=1}^{n}$ is used to estimate either $\fstar$ or the vector of function values $\vfstar_n := [\fstar(x_1), \dots, \fstar(x_n)]^{\top}$ \citep{gyorfi2002distribution, tsybakov2009introduction}.
 Kernel ridge regression and Gaussian process regression are among the most popular approaches for the regression problem.
-For a learning rate $\eta > 0$, the kernel ridge regression estimate is defined as
+For a regularisation parameter $\eta > 0$, the kernel ridge regression estimate is defined as